A general approach to posterior contraction in nonparametric inverse problems: Introduction

-Asymptotic properties of the Bayesian approach to nonparametric inverse problems have recently received a growing interest.
-Knapik et al.\ \citep{KVZ11}, Agapiou et al.\ \citep{Agapiou12}, and Florens and Simoni \citep{florens2012regularized} were the first to study posterior contraction rates under conjugate prior in so-called mildly ill-posed setting.
-These were followed by two papers by Knapik et al.\ \citep{KVZ13} and Agapiou et al.\ \citep{Agapiou14}, studying Bayesian approach to recovery of the initial condition for heat equation and related inverse problems.
-The paper by Ray \citep{ray2013bayesian} is the first study of the posterior contraction rates in the non-conjugate sequence setting.
+Asymptotic properties of the Bayesian approach to nonparametric linear inverse problems have recently received a growing interest.
+Knapik et al.\ \citep{KVZ11}, Agapiou et al.\ \citep{Agapiou12}, and Florens and Simoni \citep{florens2012regularized} were the first to study posterior contraction rates under conjugate prior in the so-called mildly ill-posed setting (in the terminology of \citep{cavalier2008inverse}).
+These were followed by two papers by Knapik et al.\ \citep{KVZ13} and Agapiou et al.\ \citep{Agapiou14}, studying Bayesian recovery of the initial condition for heat equation and related extremely and severely ill-posed inverse problems.
+One type of priors studied in \citep{KVZ13} leads to a rate-adaptive Bayesian procedure.
+The paper by Ray \citep{ray2013bayesian} was the first study of the posterior contraction rates in the non-conjugate sequence setting.
 Considering non-conjugate prior is particularly interesting as it allows some additional flexibility of the model.
 However, the approach presented in \citep{ray2013bayesian} is only valid for priors that are closely linked to the \emph{singular value decomposition} (SVD) of the operator.
-Moreover, in \citep{ray2013bayesian} several rate adaptive priors were considered.
-It should be noted, however, that some of the bounds on contraction rates obtained in that paper are not optimal.
+Moreover, in \citep{ray2013bayesian} several rate-adaptive priors were considered, both in the mildly and severely ill-posed setting.
+It should be noted, however, that some of the bounds on contraction rates in the severely ill-posed setting obtained in that paper are not optimal and do not agree with the bounds found in \citep{KVZ13} or \citep{Agapiou14}, probably due to proof techniques.
 Similar adaptive results, in the conjugate mildly ill-posed setting, using empirical and hierarchical Bayes approach were obtained in \citep{KSzVZ12}.